Room-Y/Codesim-Moss-Python3/README.md

 # Codesim-Moss-Python3
-This project is based on moss method to judge the similarity of two C++ source files.
+This project is based on moss method to judge the similarity of two C++ source code files.

-# codesim

-The codesim compare is to identify possible assignment plagiarism by measuring two C++ source code similarity.

 ## Environment